|Style||Fully Escorted & Guided

 To make a reservation, we only require a per-person deposit payment, which you can pay with your credit card.
 This non-refundable deposit will be applied towards the cost of your package.
 You can pay the balance due later by credit card, check or money order.
 Your final payment is due 75 days prior to departure, or within 72 hours of booking, whichever is later.

 Day 1: Depart USA/Arrive Lima.
 Your exciting journey to South America begins this evening as you depart on your flight bound for Lima, Peru's diverse capital city.
 Upon arrival, after customs formalities, you will be met and transferred to your hotel.
-Accommodations: Atton San Isidro Hotel on Sep 8 & Oct 27, 2013 departures, Casa Andina Private Collection Miraflores or similar on all others.
+Accommodations: Casa Andina Private Collection Miraflores, Doubletree El Pardo or similar.

 Day 2: Lima.
 Enjoy the morning at leisure.
 (Passengers from New York and Los Angeles will arrive early this morning.)
 In the afternoon, embark on a city tour of both modern and colonial Lima.
 See the Monastery of San Francisco, famous for its library and catacombs, and the historical city center, based around the beautiful and sprawling Plaza Mayor (Plaza de Armas).